Ira and Evelyn’s Marriage

 “So he doesn’t need self-help books?”

-“No. It’s Zen, yoga– anything as long as it isn’t American or Western.”
+“No. It’s Zen, something– anything as long as it isn’t American or Western.”
 She laughs, “The big thing is, he bounces right back when something doesn’t work out.
 He basically knows he’s going to prevail.”

 “With girls also?
 That would be nice to have.”